anythingworld/anything-world-python/README.md

 Python library and CLI for Anything World API.

+:warning: Please make sure to follow [our guidelines](https://anything-world.gitbook.io/anything-world/) on preparing your 3D model for success before sending them to be animated, by using our `/animate` endpoint.

 For more information of what changed between versions, please check the [CHANGELOG](./CHANGELOG.md) file.